Applied Suicide Intervention Skills Training (ASIST)

-If you are unable to attend training in person at this but are in need of training on suicide prevention there is a 90-minute online program through LivingWorks call LivingWorks Start.
+If you are unable to attend training in person at this time but are in need of training on suicide prevention there is a 90-minute online program through LivingWorks call LivingWorks Start.
 This program can be taken on any computer or device and teaches people to recognize when someone is thinking about suicide as well as meaningful actions to keep them safe.